 Meaning of diprotic acid is that , it can loose two hydronium ions (H+) .
 For finding how many H+ ions it can give , we have to see its structure.
 Here it have only two hydroxyl groups that is -OH groups, and the hydrogen atoms joined to these only are ionisable.
 So only theseContinue reading “Why H3PO3 is a diprotic acid?
 Give reason with structure .”

 Actually the sigma bond involves head to head overlapping of orbitals, due to which the overlapping takes place on a larger extent.
 That makes the bond more stronger as compared to pie bond.
 In pie bond there is a sidewise overlapping of orbitals which leads to lesser extent of overlapping and thus the bond formedContinue reading “Why sigma bond is stronger than pi bond?”

 1.Temperature :- With increase in temperature the rate of vaporization also increase thus it creates more pressure.
 Moreover with increase in temperature the kinetic energy of the vapours also increase.
 2. Nature of liquid:- The liquids with lower inter-particulate attractions have high vapour pressure as the formation of vapours is easy .
 Like acetone isContinue reading “What are the factors that affect Vapour Pressure?”

 The substances whose conductivity lies between 10-⁶ to 10⁴ ohm-¹ .
 The range lies between conductors and insulators.
 Types 1. n-type :- These type of semiconductors have excess electrons present in the lattice that are responsible for the conduction.
 These are formed when the group 14 elements like Silicon are doped with group 15 elementsContinue reading “Semiconductor and its types.”

 1. Paramagnetism :- This is the phenomenon by which substances are weekly attracted by the magnetic field.
 It arises because the substances are magnetized in the same direction of the applied magnetic field.
 This property is shown by the atom, ions or the molecules that contain unpaired electrons.
 2. Ferromagnetism:- This is the phenomenon byContinue reading “Explanation of Paramagnetism, ferromagnetism, ferrimagnetism and antiferromagnetism .”

 These are the elements that can act as a base as well as an acid.
 If they react with an acid , they behave as a base .
 And if they react with a base they behave as an acid .
 Oxides of aluminum and gallium are amphoteric in nature.

-1. Schottky defect:- In this kind 9f defect equal number of cations and anions are missing from the crystal lattice.
+1. Schottky defect:- In this kind of defect equal number of cations and anions are missing from the crystal lattice.
 Due to this the vacant sites or the holes are present in the lattice.
 This kind of defect is present in the ionic compounds with high coordination number and equal size of ions.
 Density ofContinue reading “Explanation of Schottky defect, Frankel defect, Interstitial defect and F-centres.”

 What are the characteristics of a lone pair?
 Characteristics of a lone pair Lone pair are the pair of electrons that do not take part in any chemical bond.
 They affect the symmetry of molecule or the shape of molecule as they interfere with the other electrons of the molecule .
 The electrons of loneContinue reading “What are the Characteristics of a lone pair ?”

 If diamond and graphite are made of carbon, then why do they look different, and why is diamond harder than graphite?
 Diamond and graphite are two allotropic forms of Carbon.
 But still these are very different from one another.
 1 Diamond :- In this case each carbon is surrounded by other four carbon atoms inContinue reading “Graphite and Diamond”

 What is a ”three centre two electron bond”?
 These are the type of covalent bonds in which overlapping of orbitals of three atoms take place but sharing only two electrons.
 These type of bonds that are found in electron deficient molecules. for example in case of BF3 , the molecule exists as a dimer thatContinue reading “What are the Banana Bonds?”

 How are reactions related to chemical bonds?
 The type of bond has a great effect on the rate of reaction or speed of reaction.
 Here we are going to discuss why and how it happens, First of all in case of ionic compounds:- Lets take example of Sodium hydroxide and Hydrochloric acid NaOH (aq) +Continue reading “WHY THE IONIC REACTIONS ARE FASTER?”

 What are azetopes?
 Azeotropes are the constent boiling mixtures or solutions. it means that these mixtures can not be separated by simple distillation or boiling , because they will have the same composition of mixture even in the vapour state. for example as in case of mixture of nitric acid and water, the highest attainedContinue reading “Azeotropes”

 See the ion is a proper charged particle, but dipole is a neutral olecule which is having polarity in it . the dipole is having temporary charge where as the ion is having a permanent charge.
 Now lets see the cases Case 1 :- Ion – dipole attraction Here a permanent ion is attracting aContinue reading “Why are ion-dipole attractions stronger than dipole-dipole attractions?”

 Here are the five ways:- Paint the surface of metal.
 Oil the surface of metal or keep it covered with grease.
 Electroplating it with a less reactive metal will keep it safe.
 Galvanisation that is covering it with Zinc metal it is also called sacrificial protection.
 Making it cathode, most of the underground pipes areContinue reading “What are some of the most efficient methods of preventing rusting?”

 See electrophile word is made up by the joining of two words “electro+phile.
 Electro means the “electron “ and phile means “loving” in short the electrophile is electron loving specie or attacking reagent that attacks only on the part of molecule with high electron density.
-For example :- H+ , H3O+ , NH4+ and BF3 etc
+For example :- H+ , H3O+ , NH4+ and BF3Continue reading “What is an electrophile?”

 Firstly let us discuss what are optically active compounds?
 These are the compounds that rotate the plane of polarized light.
 Now Diastereomers are basically mirror images of two optically active compounds.
 They rotate the plane of polarized light, either to the left side or to the right.
 If they are present together, they cancel theContinue reading “Why the diastereomers of optically active compounds are optically inactive?”

 In case of ionic compounds we have crystal lattice composed of ions.
 And there is a never ending pattern of ions and that made it difficult to calculate the molecular mass.
 Thus we used a simple method by taking the ratio of the ions and then adding their masses, like in case of NaCl ;Continue reading “What is the difference between molecular mass and formula mass?”

 Here are the characteristics of pure substances They are composed of same kind of particles.
 Can not be solved into its components by physical method.
 Have characteristic melting and boiling points.
 All the particles or the bulk show similar chemical and physical behavior.